x-govuk/govuk-eleventy-plugin/docs/search.md

 ---
 layout: side-navigation
-order: 3
+order: 4
-title: Adding site search
+title: Adding a site search
 description: Make it easier for readers to find content on your site.
 ---

-GOV.UK Eleventy makes it easy to add search functionality to your website.
+The GOV.UK Eleventy Plugin makes it easy to add search functionality to your website.
 Follow these instructions to enable this feature.

 ## Create a search index